 The significantly strengthened Second Assessment Report (SAR, 1996), along with additional special materials on the implications of various potential emission limitations and regional consequences, provided key input to the negotiations that led to the adoption of the Kyoto Protocol to the UNFCCC in 1997.
 The Kyoto Protocol is an international agreement that establishes binding targets for reducing the heat-trapping emissions of developed countries.
 After the SAR was published, a number of technical papers and special reports have been prepared on the impact of aircraft, land use, technology, and changing emission levels on global warming.

-The Third Assessment Report (TAR, 2001) concluded that temperature increases over the twenty-first century could be significantly larger than previously thought, and that the evidence for human influence on climate change is stronger than ever.
-The level of acceptance of this assessment within the extensive community of IPCC scientists is quite remarkable.
-It is fair to say that the TAR represented a thorough, carefully explained view of the state of climate change science in 2001.
+The Third Assessment Report (TAR, 2001) concluded that temperature increases over the twenty-first century could be significantly larger than previously thought, and that the evidence for human influence on climate change was stronger than ever.

 Each of these working groups has two co-chairs—one from a developed country and one from a developing country.
 An additional set of governmental representatives (frequently scientists) have been nominated by their countries to serve on the bureau of each working group.
 Together, the two co-chairs and the bureau members function as an executive committee, while the team of scientists drafting individual chapters of each working group’s assessment is sometimes referred to as the scientific core.
 Coordinating the efforts of each working group is a small technical support unit (TSU) that provides both technical and administrative support to the bureau and the scientific core.